vortexntnu/vortex-acoustics/README.md

   TRILITERATION: Mantains functions to estimate the sound source's position

   ANALYZE_DATA: Defines a class hydrophone which wraps the data-analyzis for each hydrophone

-### Teensy
-The source code used for the multilateration running on the Teensy 4.1 is placed in `cpp/teensy/`.

 #### Build Status
 [![Build PlatformIO project](https://github.com/vortexntnu/acoustics/actions/workflows/build-platformio.yml/badge.svg)](https://github.com/vortexntnu/acoustics/actions/workflows/build-platformio.yml)